senotrusov/notes/arch-linux-installation.md

     For additional details on disk partitioning, refer to the [Installation guide: Partition the disks](https://wiki.archlinux.org/title/Installation_guide#Partition_the_disks) and the [Parted](https://wiki.archlinux.org/title/Parted) guide on the Arch Wiki.

+The plan is to create a ~1 GiB EFI system partition for boot files and use the remaining space for the root partition.
+Swap will later be added as a regular file within the root filesystem to keep the layout flexible.

 Launch `parted` for interactive partitioning:

 ```sh